CURRENT ACCOUNTS

 Our expert says

-We tend to overlook our current accounts but they are valuable weapons in our financial arsenal.
-Some perks can genuinely save us money when they fit our needs, spending and saving habits.
+We tend to overlook our current accounts but they are valuable weapons in our financial arsenal and even offer a cash incentive for switching (at the time of writing you can get up to £175.00[1]Accurate as of 16 January 2025. with MoneySuperMarket).
+Some perks can genuinely save us money when they fit our needs, and match our spending and saving habits.
 But even with the switch guarantee, we don't vote with our feet often enough when the account, service or provider isn't what we need or really want.
-It's high time we started flexing our muscles and making those providers work harder for us and our money.
+It's high time we started flexing our muscles by switching our current accounts and making those providers work harder for us and our money.

 Trusted Service Awards Winners